dr-kd/orac_demo_patch/README.md

 -- commit three.  strip down the empty patch module.pd

-At this point we've demoed a bare minimum module with all the data types (except pan as I don't understand that one) available in the menu that does nothing.
-I guess in lesson two we're going to have to do something real.
+At this point we have a demo of a bare minimum module with most of the data types shown in the menu, otherwise it's just like the emoty patch.
+We'll use this as the basis of doing something real in the next chapter.

 ## Distributing the patch